wikty/Notes/Speech and Language Processing/README.md

 Given two probabilistic models, the better model is the one that has a tighter fit to the test data or that better predicts the details of the test data, and hence will assign a higher probability to the test data.

-Since our evaluation metric is based on test set probability, it’s important not to let the test sentences into the training set.
+Note: Since our evaluation metric is based on test set probability, it’s important not to let the test sentences into the training set.

 **The metric of evaluation language models**